nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

 - To run a public server, consult the [official instructions](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html) for setting up certificates.
 Skip the steps for setting up a password: hydrogen only supports token-based authentication.
 Also note that hydrogen does not support self-signed certificates -- we recommend that you use Let's Encrypt or consider alternatives such as listening on localhost followed by SSH port forwarding.

-# Running a Kernel gateway using Docker
+# Running a notebook server using Docker

-You can use the same technique to create a kernel gateway in a Docker container.
+You can use the same technique to create a notebook server in a Docker container.
 That would allow you to develop from Atom but with all the dependencies, autocompletion, environment, etc. of a Docker container.

-**Note**: due to the way that the kernel gateway creates sub-processes for each kernel, you have to use it in a special way, you can't run the `jupyter kernelgateway` directly in your `Dockerfile` `CMD` section.
+**Note**: due to the way that the notebook creates sub-processes for each kernel, you have to use it in a special way, you can't run the `jupyter notebook` directly in your `Dockerfile` `CMD` section.
 You need to call it with an init manager such as [**tini**](https://github.com/krallin/tini) or run it from an interactive console.

 ### Dockerfile

 - Create a `Dockerfile` based on either one of the [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks) (recommended), or your own
-- Ensure `jupyter_kernel_gateway` and `tini` are installed, either in the image or as an additional command in the `Dockerfile`
+- Ensure `jupyter` and `tini` are installed, either in the image or as an additional command in the `Dockerfile`
 - Expose the gateway port, in this example it will be `8888`
-- Add an environment variable allowing the Kernel Gateway to get a list of the kernels running
-- Set the `CMD` instruction to starting a Kernel Gateway (though run through an init manager such as `tini`):
+- Set the `CMD` instruction to starting a notebook server, run through an init manager such as `tini`:

 ```Dockerfile
 # If using your own Docker image, use the following `FROM` command syntax substituting your image name